Electronic structure of biased alternating-twist multilayer graphene: Discussion

 In summary, we have studied the effect of a perpendicular electric field on ATMG, focusing on the effects of an interlayer potential difference in altering the low-energy band structure and therefore the optical absorption spectrum, which can be used as a distinguishing experimental signature.
 Firstly, we analytically derived the low-energy effective Hamiltonian and its energy spectrum near the two moir\'{e} Dirac points $\bar{K}$ and $\bar{K}'$ up to pentalayer by using first-order degenerate-state perturbation theory, treating the asymmetric interlayer potential difference as a perturbation.
 Then, we presented general rules for constructing the effective Hamiltonian of biased ATMG with an arbitrary number of layers.
 Lastly, we investigated the optical absorption spectrum of ATMG with and without an interlayer potential difference.
 We found that the longitudinal conductivity of biased ATMG showed a step-like feature arising from the splitting of Dirac nodes by the applied electric field, which is reminiscent of the optical conductivity features of AA-stacked multilayer graphene.

-\acknowledgments This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (Grant No. 2018R1A2B6007837) and the Creative-Pioneering Researchers Program through Seoul National University (SNU).
+\acknowledgments This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (Grant No. 2018R1A2B6007837 and No. 2023R1A2C1005996), the Creative-Pioneering Researchers Program through Seoul National University (SNU), and the Center for Theoretical Physics.
 J. S. was supported by Korea NRF (Grant No. 2021R1A6A3A01087281), and J. J. acknowledges support from Korea NRF (Grant No. 2020R1A2C3009142).